In THIS HERD... You Really Belong!

 Veronica Lac, PhD.
 LPC

-Veronica was a UKCP Registered Psychotherapist in the United Kingdom, and since moving to the United States in 2011, has gained licensure as a professional counselor and completed her PhD in Psychology through Saybrook University.
+Veronica was a UKCP Registered Psychotherapist in the United Kingdom, and since moving to the United States in 2011, has gained licensure as a professional counselor.
 She specializes in working with eating disorders, trauma, and attachment and has developed equine and canine-assisted programs for at-risk adolescents in collaboration with residential treatment centers and eating disorder clinics.
-She is also a PATH registered therapeutic riding instructor for clients with cognitive, physical, and emotional disabilities.
-Veronica believes that research is the key to supporting equine-facilitated psychotherapy as an evidence-based modality, has multiple publications internationally in peer-reviewed journals.
-Veronica is on the Executive Board of a number of professional organizations including American Psychological Association Division 32 (Secretary), University Professors Press (Editor), and The Humanitarian Alliance.
+She is also a PATH International Certified Therapeutic Riding Instructor for clients with cognitive, physical, and emotional disabilities.
+Veronica believes that research is the key to supporting equine-facilitated psychotherapy as an evidence-based modality and has multiple publications internationally in peer-reviewed journals.
+Veronica currently serves on the Governance Committee for PATH International and is a founding member of their Racial Diversity, Equality and Inclusion Workgroup.
+She serves on the Executive Board of a number of professional organizations including American Psychological Association Division 32 (Secretary), University Professors Press (Editor), and The Humanitarian Alliance.
 She is also a peer-reviewer for The Journal of Humanistic Psychology, and The Humanistic Psychologist.

 EFL Level 1 Instructor